dswdejonge/fwstability/README.md

 Energy-flux food-web models comprise of compartments of biomass and flows of energy or material between those compartments.
 This type of food-web model is often employed for ecosystem wide approaches to an ecological problem.
 This package encapsulates published methods to infer stability from such food-web models.
 These methods translate the steady-state models to the dynamic domain, and then infer interaction strengths between all compartments.
 Subsequently, the mathematical concept of stability of differential systems is used to infer food-web stability.
 This package is useful if you are comparing different ecosystems, or want to study the effect of disturbances on the food-web.

-Please cite if you are using this package:

-Daniëlle S.W. de Jonge, Peter C. de Ruiter, Johan van de Koppel, Dick van Oevelen.
-Inferring stability of energy-flux food-web models.
-In preparation.

 # Important literature
 The following list of references are central in this package.
 For a full overview of relevant literature, please review the vignette.